aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.datatypes/svganimatedvalue-1/animval/_index.md

 ---
 title: SVGAnimatedValue-1.AnimVal
 second_title: Aspose.SVG for .NET API Reference
-description: SVGAnimatedValue property.
+description: SVGAnimatedValue AnimVal property.
 If the given attribute or property is being animated contains the current animated value of the attribute or property.
 If the given attribute or property is not currently being animated contains the same value as baseVal
 type: docs
 weight: 10
 url: /net/aspose.svg.datatypes/svganimatedvalue-1/animval/